What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

-Where you aware that more than one-half of your home’s energy costs are associated to heating and cooling?
-That’s why it’s critical to have an energy-efficient HVAC system.
+Where you aware that more than one-half of your home’s energy costs are for your heating and cooling?
+This is why it’s critical to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, calculates how effective your furnace is at changing natural gas into heat.
-An 80 AFUE rating means your furnace will waste about 20% of the fuel it uses while generating heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save users money and stimulate sustainability.
+In 2022, the U.S. government proposed new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save homeowners money and promote sustainability.

 • Save Americans $1.9 billion annually.

 With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-For the time being, very little, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+As of now, not much, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Beckley and Mount Hope soon, highly energy-efficient furnaces are now available.
-See how these furnaces can save you money on your utility bills.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are already available.
+Find out how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces